 Adding visual content to your script will save you time when shooting and also when editing.

 CTA = Call to action.

-Here you need to remind your audience why they are watching the video, what the final action is.
+Here, you need to remind your audience why they are watching the videoWhat is the final action to be taken.

 Take your script and a stopwatch, read your script out loud.
 Why?
-To fine-tune the script and optimize the length.
-By reading it, you'll have a rough idea of how long your video will be.
-To give you an idea, right now, one minute of video is usually 160 to 220 words.
+To fine-tune the script and optimize the duration.
+By reading it, you will have a rough idea of the length of your video.
+To give you an idea, as of now, one minute of video is usually 160 to 220 words.

 If your text is too long, remove unnecessary words and rework your sentences and script.
-You can change the wording to make it shorter too.
+You can also change the wording for shortcuts.

-By dint of having our heads in the script, we know it by heart and it becomes complicated to stand back.
-To solve this problem, a proofreading by someone outside the project can be very useful.
+By dint of having our heads in the script, we know it by heart and it becomes complicated to have some distance.
+To solve this problem, a review by someone outside the project can be very helpful.
 This allows :

 And once you get past that stage, that's it, you're ready to shoot!!!

 You have all the keys in hand to write the perfect video script for an engaging and impactful video!
 So grab your pen and start writing your script